Thairo Estrada Player Props: Giants vs. Mets

 Thairo Estrada At The Plate

-- He ranks 47th in batting average, 79th in on base percentage, and 69th in slugging among the qualifying hitters in MLB play.
+- He ranks 49th in batting average, 82nd in on base percentage, and 74th in slugging among the qualified hitters in baseball.

-- Estrada has picked up a hit in 48 of 66 games this season, with multiple hits 21 times.
+- Estrada has picked up a hit in 73.1% of his 67 games this season, with at least two hits in 31.3% of them.

-- He has gone deep in eight games this year (12.1%), homering in 3% of his trips to the dish.
+- He has hit a home run in 11.9% of his games this year, and 2.9% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.